 - Both of these provisions, among others, can be found in the H.R.
 2023 and S.1520, the Modernizing Recreational Fisheries Management Act of 2017 which are currently before the 115th Congress.

-- Regional Management is currently being considered by the Gulf Council that would allow each state to manage its recreational sector allocation out to 200 nautical miles.
+- Regional Management is currently being considered by the Gulf Council that would allow each state to manage its recreational sector allocation out to 200 nautical miles through a plan amendment to the Reef Fish Fisheries Management Plan (FMP).
 However, the states must first agree on how to divide the current Gulf-wide allocation between each state.

 |Mississippi House of Representatives Letter on Amendment 40: August 20, 2014||Download file|